fabianschuhmann/fabianschuhmann.github.io/presentations/_posts/2020-08-25-Topical-Meeting-2020.md

 ---
 layout: news
 excerpt: User-friendly peptide modeler for biophysical applications
-title: "Oral and poster presentation at the Topical Meeting 2020 in Copenhagen, Denmark"
+title: "Talk and poster presentation at the Topical Meeting 2020 in Copenhagen, Denmark"
 tags: [presentation]
 category: presentation
 ---